omaralhami/Highlighter-Plus/docs/FAQ.md

 3. Try disabling and re-enabling the extension
 4. Clear extension storage and start fresh

-### Q: The PDF export isn't working
-Try these steps:
-1. Make sure you have at least one highlight on the page
-2. Check if Chrome has permission to download files
-3. Ensure you have sufficient disk space
-4. Try a different page if the current one is very large

 ## 🔒 Privacy & Security

 ### Q: Does Highlighter Plus collect my data?